frederic-perez/AmE-dictionary/data/dictionary.md

 __obsequiously__
 __obsidian__
 __obstinate__ _adj_ :two::hammer: /AHB-stuh-nut/
-__obstreperous__ _adj_ :seven: __1__ Resisting control or restraint in a difficult manner; unruly.
+__obstreperous__ _adj_ :eight: /ub-STREP-uh-rus/ Obstreperous is a formal word that describes people or things that stubbornly resist control; in this use it’s a synonym of _unruly_.
+A person or thing described as obstreperous may also be defiantly or aggressively noisy. __1__ Resisting control or restraint in a difficult manner; unruly.
 Noisily unruly or defiant: _The restaurant owner ejected the obstreperous customer._ __2__ Noisily and stubbornly defiant. _Syn_ unruly Noisy, clamorous, or boisterous. _Although the teacher ordered them to sit down, the obstreperous boys continued their antics._
 __obstreperousness__
+__obstruction of justice__ _n_ The criminal offense of intentionally hindering or interfering with the processes of law.
 __obtain__ _v_ /ub-TAYN/ /əbˈteɪn/
 __obtrude<sup>1</sup>__ _vt_ :four: /uhb/ob-TROO/ [:scroll: From Latin obtrudere (to thrust at), from ob- (against) + trudere (to push)] To impose one’s ideas, opinions, etc. To impose (oneself or one’s ideas) on others with undue insistence or without invitation. _Syn_ push out, thrust out _He never hesitated to obtrude his opinion on others, believing that everyone must value what he had to say._
 __obtrude<sup>2</sup>__ _vi_ To thrust forward or to intrude.